 Stunning design and a decent set of features.
 As portable turntables go, you’re going to be hard-pressed to find one nicer-looking than the Executive for this price.
 If you need exceptional sound quality, it may be better to look elsewhere, but for the casual listener after a good-value record player, this will do just fine.

 Turntables found in the sub $100 range are going to be the most basic models you can get.
 With that said, this is the price range where you really need to pay attention to what you’re getting.
 There are many record players which will tempt you with their super cheap price, but which are ultimately a waste of money.
-On the other hand, this segment of the market contains some of the true gems out there.
+On the other hand, this segment of the market contains some of the true gems out there, especially if you plan to pair them with a good set of bookshelf speakers.

 When you step things up a notch and increase your budget to $200, you will start finding pretty solid basic turntables.
 Models in this price range are still considered to be entry level stuff, but the quality of performance increases significantly compared to cheaper ones.
 You will also see more and better features along with better quality components.